growthbook/growthbook-kotlin/README.md

 }

 dependencies {
+    // Add GrowthBook module:
-    implementation 'io.growthbook.sdk:GrowthBook:<version>' // 1.1.59 latest version when this file was edited implementation 'io.growthbook.sdk:DefaultNetworkDispatcher:1.0.0'
+    implementation 'io.growthbook.sdk:GrowthBook:<version>' // 1.1.60 latest version when this file was edited

-}
+    // Add Network Dispatcher you prefer:
+    // NetworkDispatcherKtor artifact contains the Network Dispatcher based on Ktor artifact implementation 'io.growthbook.sdk:NetworkDispatcherKtor:1.0.2'
+    // NetworkDispatcherOkHttp artifact contains the Network Dispatcher based on OkHttp artifact implementation 'io.growthbook.sdk:NetworkDispatcherOkHttp:1.0.0' }
 ```
-`DefaultNetworkDispatcher` artifact provides `NetworkDispatcher` implementation based on `ktor` network client.
+If you are not sure which dispatcher to choose we recommend to use network dispatcher based on Ktor.

+The main class of `NetworkDispatcherKtor` artifact is `GBNetworkDispatcherKtor` while the main class of `NetworkDispatcherOkHttp` artifact is `GBNetworkDispatcherOkHttp`.
-If you are using other network client for example `OkHttp` and don't want to have any other network client in your application,
+If you are using other network client for example `android-lite-http` and don't want to have any other network client in your application,
-you can provide your own implementation of `NetworkDispatcher` for example based on `OkHttp` client.
+you can provide your own implementation of `NetworkDispatcher` based on your network client.
-You will not need to include `DefaultNetworkDispatcher` artifact in this case.

 **Add Internet Permission to your AndroidManifest.xml, if not already added**